chigozie09/timekind-legal/privacy-policy.md

 ### 6.5 Right to Be Forgotten

 You have the right to request deletion of all your data:
-- Contact us at: privacy@timekind.app
+- Contact us at: nemgmedia@gmail.com
 - We will delete all data associated with your request within 30 days

 ---